 So what kinds of food contain these beneficial prebiotics?

 As mentioned earlier, the non-digestible carbohydrates of certain foods often have the prebiotic qualities; that being said, any of you reading this may have realised that many prebiotic foods can produce wind in some people; and yes, by wind, I am referring to gas!
 Some of your best prebiotic foods include Jerusalem artichokes, leeks, garlic, onions, burdock root and asparagus.

 Foods such as slippery elm, spirulina and psyllium husks also provide good food for the bacteria in the gut; however, purists will term these foods as synergistic nutrients or as ‘colonic foods’ as they do not contain the specific carbohydrates to encourage good bacteria growth.
 I suggest that these foods play an important role in feeding the good bugs in our gut and promoting healthy digestion.

 Prebiotics and probiotics, clearing up the confusion

-Essentially, a probiotic is a bacteria or microorganism that you consume via fermented food or supplement to recolonise the good bugs in our large intestine.
-Whereas a prebiotic provides food for these probiotics and good bugs and helps to create an environment for them to multiply and confer health benefits to the host or person consuming them.
+Essentially, a probiotic is a bacteria or microorganism that you consume via fermented food or supplement to recolonise the good bugs in your large intestine.
+Whereas a prebiotic provides food for these probiotics and good bugs and helps create an environment for them to multiply and confer health benefits to the host or person consuming them.
 Including a good mix of prebiotic and probiotic foods in the diet and using quality supplements when required can promote good health and vitality.